5.6. Application Scaling

 Stage 2.
 The Middleware and the Web Client blocks are deployed on separate application servers.

 This option allows you to distribute load between two application servers and use server resources better.
 Furthermore, in this case, the load coming from web users has smaller effect on the other processes execution.
-Here, the other processes mean handling other client types (for example, Desktop), running scheduled tasks and, potentially, integration tasks which are performed by the middle layer.
+Here, the other processes mean handling other client types, running scheduled tasks and, potentially, integration tasks which are performed by the middle layer.

 Requirements for server resources: